rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 And when geoff hinton says something, we do that lol.

 So what did we do?
 We took a static image.
 We repeated it many times along through a temporal axis.
 Then it became a boring video that does not move.
 And then we gave this boring video to a video-transformer like Mvitv2.
 Note that this Mvitv2 was trained only for action-recognition, and no semantic information was being used here.
 So, we took a video and pumped through this transformer.
 We looked at the second or third layer of it, and selected the higher dimensional tokens corresponding to a particular frame.
 And then, a cutie pie told us to do three dimensional t-sne clustering on them.
 And so we did that lol.
-And what did we get:
+And this is what we get:

 <div class="gif-container">
   <figure style="width: 500px; margin: 0 auto; text-align: center;">
     <img src="{{ '/assets/img/apm/island_hinton.gif' | relative_url }}" alt="Description of GIF" height="300px">
-    <figcaption><b> Hinton's Islands of Agreement </b> were shown by us Neurips2023.
+    <figcaption><b> Hinton's Islands of Agreement </b> were shown by us in Neurips2023.
 Don't they look all cute and beautiful?
 They are sooo high resolution.
 No semantic supervision.
 No boxes.
 No encoder.
 No Decoder.
 Just ya Little Mvitv2.
 Thku THku <b> Jitendra Malik.</b></figcaption>
   </figure>
 </div>